pauldmccarthy/fslpy/fsleyes_doc/quick_start.rst

 The *Settings* menu contains a sub-menu for every open view, which allows you to toggle the control panels and toolbars for that view, and perform a few other tasks.
 For exmaple, if you want to add an :ref:`edit toolbar
-<controls-edit-toolbar>`, you would select the *Settings/Ortho view 1/Edit
+<controls-edit-toolbar>`, you would select the *Settings* |right_arrow| *Ortho
-toolbar* menu option.
+view 1* |right_arrow| *Edit toolbar* menu option.

+.. sidebar:: I don't have an *Ortho view 1* menu!

+             Every *FSLeyes* view panel is given a name and a number so that it can be uniquely identified.
+If you have more than one view panel open, you will be able to see the name and number of each panel on its title bar.

 Show/hide the cursor/anatomical labels?